What Is an IEP Progress Report?

 The last component of a child’s IEP progress report should include a summary of the student’s progress.

-Comments from special education teachers, professionals who work with the student, and other members of the IEP team should be incorporated, stating their input on whether the student is making progress towards their annual goal and supporting evidence.
+Comments from special education teachers, relevant school personnel, professionals who work with the student, and other members of the IEP team should be incorporated, stating their input on whether the student is making progress towards their annual goal and supporting evidence.

 Next-generation systems like SpedTrack’s progress monitoring tool automatically graph the data for you, provide insights into when the student is projected to master the goal, and show whether they are on track to master or complete their goal in the allotted time outlined in the IEP.
 All progress summary notes and data points are stored in one centralized location.